TunaCici/seL4_Architecture/README.md

 Kernel abstractions (services) are provided via invocations to kernel objects.
 This mechanism (or interface) is simply called object methods.

-The object methods, handled inside seL4, defines what you can do with a certain type of kernel object.
-Alongside them, capabilities are used for secure access control and object referencing.
+The object methods, handled by seL4, define what you can do with a certain type of kernel object.
+Each object method is accompanied by capabilities.
+They are used for object referencing and secure access control.
+The access rights associated with a capability determine the object methods that can be invoked.
+Again, this will be explored later.

+Below are some example object methods.
+Refer to [the offical seL4 API documentation](https://docs.sel4.systems/projects/sel4/api-doc.html) to see them all.
+- CNode (`seL4_CNode`)
+  - `seL4_CNode_Copy`
+  - `seL4_CNode_Delete`:
+- Thread Control Block (`seL4_TCBObject`)
+  - `seL4_TCB_ReadRegisters`
+  - `seL4_TCB_WriteRegisters`
+  - `seL4_TCB_Resume`
+- Untyped `seL4_Untyped`
+  - `seL4_Untyped_Retype`

 Each object method is actually either `seL4_Send` or `seL4_Recv` on a kernel object.
 For example, when you call the `seL4_TCB_Set_Priority` object method on a TCB type kernel object, you’re actually calling `seL4_Send` and `seL4_Recv` on it with a specific message (`MsgInfo_t`).
 In normal use, however, libsel4 abstracts this detail from you.